University of Toronto: Demographics

-The University of Toronto is known for having a high enrolment of international students.
-In 2016–17, 19.7 per cent of students were international.
-The University planNed to grow its international enrolment to 20.1 per cent by 2021–22.
+The University of Toronto has the most students of any Canadian post-secondary institution.
+Total enrolment across the university's three campuses surpassed 100,000 students for the first time in 2024.
+The university is known for having a high enrolment of international students.
+It planned to grow its international enrolment to 20.1 per cent by 2021–22.
 In 2017, the University of Toronto had more international students enrolled than all other Canadian post-secondary institutions.

-In 2011, 78 per cent of incoming first-year students identified as a visible minority.
+In 2024–25, 28.8 per cent of students were international.

 In 2001–02, the overall gender ratio was about 57.1 per cent female to 42.9 per cent male for enrolled students, or about 15 males for every 20 females.
-This gender gap has improved slightly in recent years to 55.8 per cent female and 44.2 per cent male, or about 16 males for every 20 females in 2014–15 (non-binary genders were not reported).
+This gender gap has improved slightly in recent years to 54.8 per cent female, 42.7 per cent male, and 2.5 per cent who identified as another gender or unreported in 2024–25.
 This gap is more pronounced for graduation rates, with 59 per cent of degrees conferred on females.
 Gender ratios also depend on undergraduate versus graduate enrolment, and department.

 The overall average of high school grades for first-year students was about 86 per cent for fall 2014.
 The retention rate was 92.1 per cent.

-In 2011–12, 40.3 per cent of the students were enrolled in the Social Science and Humanities departments, 23.9 per cent were enrolled in Biology, Engineering, and Mathematics & Physical Sciences.
-General education accounted for 14.7 per cent enrolment (all undergraduates).
-Health Professions was 12.7 per cent, Education 5.8 per cent, and Fine Arts 2.6 per cent.
+In 2024–25, 25.2 per cent of the total students from all three campuses were enrolled in the Social Science and Humanities, and 28.1 per cent in Biology, Engineering, and Mathematics & Physical Sciences.
+General arts and science education accounted for and 14.9 per cent enrolment (all students).
+Health Professions was 13.0 per cent, Education 5.1 per cent, and Fine Arts 2.4 per cent.

 Campus suicides

 The University of Toronto has faced significant criticism of its handling of student suicides and students' mental health problems.
-From 2017 to 2019, four students committed suicide at the school, three of them in the Bahen Centre for Information Technology.
+From 2017 to 2019, four students committed suicide at the school, three of them in the Bahen Centre for Information Technology by jumping off from the higher floors.
 Student advocacy groups have said that the university contributed to the suicides by failing to provide mental health resources, with computer science student Shahin Imtiaz saying in an interview that "the university has turned into a pressure-cooker of intense demands, without the resources to meet the student needs to back it up."
-While the university does not generally acknowledge student deaths as suicides, the university responded to the deaths by adding additional safety barriers to the Bahen Centre and by promising additional support, adding close to three million dollars in funding for student wellbeing.
+While the university does not generally acknowledge student deaths as suicides, the university responded to the deaths by adding additional safety barriers to the Bahen Centre in 2021 and by promising additional support, adding close to three million dollars in funding for student wellbeing.